 Genghis Khan is a Japanese style mutton barbecue cooked on a unique shaped pod with some vegetables.
 In Hokkaido, they cook with the sweetened sauce using apple and onion which takes away the strong smell of mutton.
 It’s one of the signature dishes eaten in Hokkaido today but it started from the Taisho period during the World WarⅠ in the plan to increase sheeps to make warm wool coats for armies.
 As time went by, imported wool took over the domestic supplies and big amounts of sheep were left out.
 To improve the situation, they started eating mutton and developed a unique way to eat them in order to make them taste better with effort.
 Gradually it gained its popularity and now it’s loved by not only locals but tourists.

 Open 5pm – 3am

 If you ask Japanese people about what to eat in Hokkaido, many people would say miso ramen.
-Some of the popular miso ramen restaurants add corns and butter to the ramen and it tastes delicious!
-Hokkaido is well known as its high quality dairy products so try miso butter ramen when you are there.
+Some of the popular miso ramen restaurants add corn and butter to the ramen and it tastes delicious!
+Hokkaido is well known for its high quality dairy products so try miso butter ramen when you are there.